project-hadron/discovery-capability/docs/source/introduction/overview.rst

 Where does it sit within a system pipeline?
 -------------------------------------------
-Project Hadron provides a set of `capabilities<What are capabilities?>`_ fundamental to the optimisation and appropriateness of tabular data for a downstream business objective.
+Project Hadron provides a set of :ref:`capabilities<What are capabilities?>` fundamental to the optimisation and appropriateness of tabular data for a downstream business objective.
 As such it places itself as a machine learning preprocessing or data processing step, though its application can be applied far wider.